HubbleNetwork/sdr-docker/README.md

 ### Clone and build docker container

-The tx files are stored using git-lfs, so you'll need to install git-lfs before cloning the repo.
+The tx files are stored using git-lfs, so you'll need to install git-lfs before cloning the repo. `sudo apt install git-lfs` or `brew install git-lfs` should work.

 ```shell
 git clone git@github.com:HubbleNetwork/pluto-sdr-docker.git